osemaoje/payLaterUI/README.md

 ├── pubspec.yaml
 └── README.md
 Modifications
-I made a modification to the app's search bar width for better experience.
+I made a modification to the app's search bar width for a better user experience.
+The search bar has been adjusted for improved usability and a more consistent look across different screen sizes.